cassmastern/lers-sandbox/docs/sec_cloud/aws-gcp-azure.md

-# Architectures of AWS, GCP, Azure
+# Architectures of AWS, GCP, and Azure

 Architectural descriptions of AWS, GCP, and Azure are presented here at a level crafted for my own reference and growing understanding — detailed enough to be meaningful, yet concise enough to avoid cloud-induced vertigo.